felixpleiva/Genetic_basis_Pcrit/README.md

 # Evolution of oxygen-sensing genes parallels hypoxia tolerance in fishes

 This repository contains code and data needed to reproduce the manuscript by Babin et al. (2023).
-Evolution of oxygen-sensing genes parallels hypoxia tolerance in fishes.
+Evolution of key oxygen-sensing genes is associated with hypoxia tolerance in fishes.

 ## Cite the repository as:

 Babin CH, Leiva FP, Verberk WCEP & Rees BB.
 (2023).
-Paper data and code of manuscript: Evolution of oxygen-sensing genes parallels hypoxia tolerance in fishes.
+Paper data and code of manuscript: Evolution of key oxygen-sensing genes is associated with hypoxia tolerance in fishes.
 Zenodo. https://doi.org/10.5281/zenodo.10026472.

 ## For any further information, please contact
 * [`Courtney H. Babin`](http://cas.loyno.edu/biology/bios/courtney-babin)